After Costco’s entry, national grocery chains look poised for Maine expansions

 “I think … a missing piece of the puzzle is having, like, a Trader Joe’s or Market Basket, and I think they would do very well here,” Costello said.

-Augusta is also worth watching due to its location and status as a capital city that swells to a daytime population over 60,000.
-A new offering in the grocery sector is always going to be welcomed because of that, even though it is relatively well-served already with two Hannafords, a Shaw’s and a Walmart, Keith Luke, the city’s economic development director, said.
+Augusta is also worth watching due to its location and status as a capital city that swells to a daytime population of more than 60,000.
+A new offering in the grocery sector is always going to be welcomed because of that, even though it is relatively well-served already with two Hannafords, a Shaw’s and a Walmart, according to Keith Luke, the city’s economic development director.

 “We would be an excellent choice,” Luke said.